 Dance Dimensions offers a fun and exciting preschool class for 3-year-olds ready to discover the joys of movement.

-The enrollment is limited to twelve students and is taught by Char, the director, and Isabella Bruni, a student teacher.
+The enrollment is limited to twelve students and is taught by Char, the director, and a high school student teacher.

 The class consists of learning beginning ballet steps, discovering basic locomotor skills, counting to music, and putting movement to popular songs.

-The class is designed to foster an understanding of ballet movement, grace, discipline and aesthetics.
+The classes are designed to foster an understanding of ballet movement, grace, discipline and aesthetics.
 This understanding is achieved through barre work, center floor adagio, across the floor allegro steps, stretches, and combinations.

 Jazz classes are available for all age groups.